szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This component removes class restrictions from scrolls, allowing non-spellcasters to use them.
 It offers several options:

 - **Everyone can use scrolls**: Any character with at least 9 Intelligence can use any scroll.
 - **Everyone can use scrolls (with stat requirements)**: Any character can use scrolls, but doing so requires an attribute score of `8 + Spell Level`.
 Wizard scrolls require Intelligence, and priest scrolls require Wisdom.
 This restriction also applies to classes that could normally use scrolls.
+For example, to cast from a scroll of Finger of Death (level 7), the character requires Intelligence of at least 15 (8 + 7).
 - **Bards and Thieves can use scrolls**: Only Bards and Thieves gain the ability to use any scroll, requiring at least 9 Intelligence.
 This reflects their nature as resourceful jack-of-all-trades.
 - **Bards and Thieves can use scrolls (with stat requirements)**: Same as the above, but with the attribute requirements (`8 + Spell Level` in INT/WIS).

+Bear in mind that under this schema, it still holds true than to use any scroll, Intelligence of at least 9 is required, regardless of whether it's a priest or mage spell.

-This component identifies a scroll as a "priest scroll" if it is usable by any priest class; otherwise, it is considered a "wizard scroll."
+Finally, on a technical note, this component identifies a scroll as a "priest scroll" if it is usable by any priest class; otherwise, it is considered a "wizard scroll."

 ### Make scrolls always cast at the character level regardless of class (1544) (IWDEE BGEE BG2EE EET)

 This component processes all existing scrolls in the game and makes sure they are cast at the user's character level, regardless of class.
 So if you have a level 16 Thief that can use scrolls by whatever means, they will cast them at level 16.
 This pairs well with the previous component and greatly increases the usability of scrolls as a general resource for the whole party.
 I would recommend enforcing stat requirements as well to keep it fairer.

+I'm aware that other mods also offer this, but as far as I can tell, my component is the only one that allows any class at all to cast it at character level, without forcing non-mages and non-priests cast at level 1 the respective spells.
+This component enforces that the casting level is equal to the character's HD without fail.

-Also, this component cannot patch more than 9999 scrolls.
+Also, this component cannot patch more than 9999 scrolls and it will fail if more are found.
 You'll probably not ever find this problem, if your username isn't Endarire.

 ### Make mage robes without cloaks cloaked (1650) (IWDEE BGEE BG2EE EET)